Promotion System for Sites Requiring Accelerated Remediation

 To further expand the capacity for pollution remediation and enhance the effectiveness of remediation operations, since 2024 , the EMA has adopted a “Dual-Track Central-Local Remediation Management” strategy to accelerate and amplify remediation outcomes.
 Under this strategy, the central competent authority formulates strategies and demonstrates implementation (including legal analysis, planning of land revitalization revenue return funds, promotion of sites requiring accelerated remediation, site risk assessment and management, and management of groundwater pollution use restriction zone).
 Meanwhile, local environmental authorities apply for projects to advance site remediation and management (including routine site management plans, implementation of pollution remediation, risk management, and appropriate measures for groundwater pollution use restriction zone), with the goal to ensure that remediation of sites requiring accelerated action is completed on schedule and in accordance with standards.

-Through the continued promotion of accelerated remediation site management, efforts are being made not only to actively resolve long-stalled contaminated sites—thereby safeguarding public health and the ecological environment while restoring land to productive use—but also to integrate implementation experiences into regulatory, technical, and administrative practices.
-This approach aims to prevent future delays or stagnation in pollution remediation efforts.
-The long-term objectives of the program are as follows:
+Through the continued promotion of remediation and management for sites requiring accelerated remediation, efforts are being made to safeguard public health and the ecological environment, restore land to normal use, and prevent delays or stagnation in pollution remediation from recurring.
+The long-term objectives are as follows:

-- 1. Comprehensively identify the responsible parties and land use of accelerated remediation sites, confirm the extent of pollution, and formulate the most appropriate remediation strategies for each site.
+- 1. Comprehensively identify the responsible parties and land use of sites requiring accelerated remediation, complete contamination volume determination, and formulate the most appropriate remediation strategies , and ensure that remediation and management are carried out in accordance with regulatory requirements.

-- 4. Feed implementation experiences back into related regulations, technologies, and management tools to prevent stagnation in remediation progress and enhance the efficiency of fund utilization.
+- 3. Feed back experiences into regulations, technologies, and management tools related to preventive site management, to prevent stagnation in remediation progress and enhance the efficiency of fund utilization.